Funfetti Pancakes

 How do you make Funfetti Pancakes from scratch?

 In a small bowl or a liquid measuring cup, combine the wet ingredients.
-(That means the milk, eggs, vanilla extract and oil.)
-Whisk them or stir them with a fork until everything is combined.
-Why?
-Because if you don’t give them a good mix, there will be random ribbons of egg in your pancakes, and that’s gross.
+This means the milk, eggs, vanilla extract and oil.

 Use a cookie scoop or a measuring cup to dollop the pancakes onto the preheated skillet.
-I like to make 2-tablespoon silver dollar pancakes, but you can make larger ones, too.
+I like to make 1.5-tablespoon silver dollar pancakes, but you can make larger ones, too.

 When several bubbles have formed on the surface, flip the pancakes, and cook through.
-(Do NOT press down on them after you flip them!
-This will deflate them!)
 Repeat until all batter has been made into pancakes.

 Make a stack of pancakes, and serve with vanilla icing, homemade whipped cream and extra sprinkles.